charlotearaneta/automated-applicant-tracker/case-study.md

 ## Case Study
 ### *A Human Centered HR Tech Innovation for Faster, Fairer, and Data-Driven Hiring*

 This case study explores the design and development of an AI-powered Automated Applicant Tracker that streamlines résumé screening and applicant management.
-Built at the intersection of HR expertise, Python automation, and AI, the system evaluates candidates in bulk, assigns objective match scores, updates applicant statuses, and produces structured insights for recruitment decision-making.
+Built at the intersection of HR expertise, Python automation, and AI, the system evaluates candidates in bulk, assigns objective match scores, updates applicant statuses, and produces structured insights for recruitment decision making.

 The project demonstrates how human-centered design principles and ethical AI usage can be applied to modern hiring workflows to reduce manual effort, improve consistency, and support fairer, data-driven recruitment processes without replacing human judgment.